HIPAA TRAINING REQUIREMENTS: FAQ

 Among the most important things that HIPAA training should cover are: (1) contact the privacy or security officers with any questions or concerns ; (2) report anything suspicious or any possible violation immediately.
 The more people ask and the sooner they report troublesome things, the better.

 How much should HIPAA training tell people about HIPAA?

-A lot of training spends a lot of time talking about HIPAA.
+Alot of training spends a lot of time talking about HIPAA.
 It goes into a long discussion of the history of HIPAA’s passage and development.
 It quotes specific HIPAA language and provisions.
-In my opinion, this stuff is not necessary and is often a waste of people’s time to cover.
-It is interesting to HIPAA lawyers, but most people would rather watch paint try or be poked by hot needles.
+This material is not necessary and is often a waste of people’s time to cover.

 HIPAA itself states that the training is actually not about HIPAA but an organization’s “policies and procedures with respect to protected health information.”
 Of course, these policies and procedures are based on HIPAA, so the HIPAA rules must be covered.
 But HIPAA doesn’t require that people become experts on HIPAA.
 Instead, it requires that people understand what they are supposed to do and what they are not supposed to do.
 HIPAA requires training that is relevant for people’s jobs.